Skip to main content

 • FINRA’s TRACE platform has brought unprecedented transparency to transactions in corporate bonds and other fixed-income instruments.

-• FINRA operates a dispute resolution forum for securities-related arbitrations and mediations for members and their customers.
+• FINRA operates a dispute resolution forum for securities-related arbitrations and mediations for member firms and their customers.

 Advantages of an SRO